Gulf Arab leaders to meet next week ahead of Obama summit - KUNA

 Saudi Arabia sees Iran as its main rival in the region and fears an atomic deal would leave the door open to Tehran developing a nuclear weapon, or would ease political pressure on it, giving it more space to back Arab proxies opposed by Riyadh.

-Iran denies it seeks a nuclear weapon, and says its atomic program is aimed only at civilian purposes.
+Iran denies it seeks a nuclear weapon, and says its atomic programme is aimed only at civilian purposes.
+(Reporting by Sami Aboudi; Editing by William Maclean and Hugh Lawson)